povik/fold/docs/QuickStart.md

 For each statement in the Fold program the circuitry implementing the statement counts among the exclusive resources the usage of which must be kept conflict-free.
 For the avoidance of conflicts the virtual clock cycle offset as we trace a viable execution of the program from a statement to itself cannot be zero.

 Now let's return to our RISC-V core and analyze the paths of execution there.
 We have a loop for instruction processing, and this of course results in paths of execution looping back to the same statement.
-Putting the loop aside, we then still need to consider paths starting at a statement in the `memio` body, returning to the site of the call to `memio`, proceeding to another call site and re-entering the function body from there.
+In addition we need to consider paths starting at a statement in the `memio` body, returning to the call site, proceeding to another call site and re-entering the function body from there.

-In the loop body we have three occurences of a call to `memio`, but the second and the third call are mutually exclusive, so we need not consider paths between the two.
+In the loop body we have three occurences of a call to `memio`, but the second and the third call are mutually exclusive, so we don't need to consider paths between the two.

 Overall, to address any conflicts, we can put `delay(1);` statement just below the first `memio` call, and another `delay(1);` statement at the end of the loop body.